-The Back-Up Trust assisted our client, Jack Barlow, in regaining his independence after he suffered a spinal cord injury in a car crash in July 2012.
+The Back-Up Trust assisted our customer, Jack Barlow, in regaining his independence after he suffered a spinal cord injury in a car crash in July 2012.
 Although he has been fortunate enough not to lose complete use of his legs, he is heavily reliant on a wheelchair.

 Jack was put in touch with the charity because it arranges wheelchair skills training and activity courses to enable those injured to lead a more independent life.
 The charity teaches skills to help new wheelchair users manoeuvre and get around in their chair including getting on to public transport.
 It also arranges fun activities for them to get involved with such as camping and canoeing, as well mentoring and support services.